Close Menu

 It’s going to run through our Discovery Engine.
 It uses our AI & Machine Learning technology and helps identify SaaS apps that are out there, the charge types, and what’s the charge description of that.

-Last but not least, we recently launched an integration with Coupa Purchase Order Management.
-It unifies all your SaaS-related spend data in one place, unlocking an unprecedented forward-look at SaaS spend.
+Last but not least, our integration with Coupa Purchase Order Management unifies all your SaaS-related spend data in one place, unlocking an unprecedented forward-look at SaaS spend.
 In addition, it provides organizations with visibility into SaaS purchases as early as several months before their payment hits, empowering them to take a more proactive approach to their SaaS spend management.

 Contract data

 And then last, we have contract data.
-Again, I’m giving you a sneak peek here, but coming this fall, we’re going to be adding a new integration type where we’re able to pull in contract details directly from your core system.
-Things like the terms, the owners of the application, start and end date, what department those are billed to.
+It’s important to have visibility into the terms, the owners of the application, start and end date, what department those are billed to.
 Details like that where we can pull that information and then identify your spend a little bit sooner in the process.

-Great.
-So you have all this valuable information.
-How do we make sense of it all?
+Once you have all this valuable information, how do you make sense of it all?

 We make sense of all of this data together through our Insights engine.
 It gives companies a flexible way to classify and gain 100% visibility into their spend.
 But then what do you do with all that data?
 We organize it.